Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 # Add new student
 students["bob"] = {"age": 22, "grades": {"math": 78}}
 ```
-**Explanation:** You can add or modify nested dictionary values using multiple levels of square bracket notation.
+ You can add or modify nested dictionary values using multiple levels of square bracket notation.